Cropped

 Whitefish Point | photo via @wideeyedone_

-Where to Watch the Northern Lights in Michigan’s Lower Peninsula?
+Best Places to See the Northern Lights in the Lower Peninsula

-When the Michigan Northern Lights forecast predicts possible sightings in the Lower Peninsula, find the darkest spot with a clear 180-degree unobstructed view of the northern skies, and get ready for an amazing light show!
+When the aurora forecast predicts possible sightings in the Lower Peninsula, find the darkest spot with a clear 180-degree unobstructed view of the northern skies and get ready for an amazing light show!

 The sixth International Dark Sky Park in the U.S., exploring Headlands International Dark Sky Park is one of the best things to do in Mackinaw City, especially if you’re hoping to catch a glimpse of the Aurora Borealis in Michigan’s lower peninsula!